Skateallday/alison-abroad/README.md

 # Alison Abroad
 A place to see all the wonderful places Alison has gone.

-Built with React, TypeScript and TailwindCSS
+Built with MERN stack( MongoDB, Express, React and Node.js), TypeScript and TailwindCSS